-Sutton Bonington Hall is a Grade II* Queen Anne period country property and wedding venue situated in the heart of the picturesque village of Sutton Bonington, across the East Midlands, close to the borders of Leicestershire, Nottinghamshire and Derbyshire.
+Sutton Bonington Hall is a Grade II* Queen Anne period country property and exclusive country house wedding venue situated in the heart of the picturesque village of Sutton Bonington, across the East Midlands, close to the borders of Leicestershire, Nottinghamshire and Derbyshire.

 This enchanting family home is available on an exclusive use basis for a select number of days each year for weddings and private events.
 Built to entertain, the house has welcomed Monarchy, Prime Ministers and many noteworthy individuals.

 The Hall offers four large Reception Rooms and six classically designed Bedrooms, each with individual Bathrooms overlooking magnificient gardens or landscaped parkland.

 The Hall has always played an important part in Sutton Bonington’s village history and was enthusiastically reviewed by Nikoulaus Pevsner in the ‘Buildings of England’.